 We are sure you have heard or you know that Sailing in Turkey is so special.
-It is just NOT so much about sailing itself but also the amazing charm of Turkey, hospitality of people, delightful secluded bays, spectacular historical sites all around the Aegean coast and the Mediterranean coast of Turkey, intimate villages and modern towns around make Turkey very special and UNIQUE.
+It is just NOT so much about sailing itself but also the amazing charm of Turkey, the hospitality of people, delightful secluded bays, spectacular historical sites all around the Aegean coast and the Mediterranean coast of Turkey, intimate villages and modern towns around make Turkey very special and UNIQUE.

-The maritime history of Turkish coast goes back almost as far as the history of the sail itself.
+The maritime history of the Turkish coast goes back almost as far as the history of the sail itself.
 In fact, the Underwater Archaeological Museum in Bodrum presently houses the remains of the world’s oldest known shipwreck, discovered outside the small seaside village of Kas.

-Turkey is a very blessed country as such that it is surrounded by turquoise clear waters on it’s three sides.
+Turkey is a very blessed country as such that it is surrounded by turquoise clear waters on its three sides.
 The Mediterranean sea on the south, The Aegean Sea on the west and the Black Sea up north.
-This characteristics make Turkey one of the best sailing regions in the world.
+These characteristics make Turkey one of the best sailing regions in the world.
 The other plus to this is that the West Coast of Turkey is just a few miles from most Greek Islands.

 We are located in Marmaris, the yachting center of Turkey, the most attractive sailing and vacation resort in the area.
 The reason we love Marmaris she is geographically located right in the intersection of all the Mediterranean Sea and the Aegean.
-Marmaris just by itself is enough to explore sailing but if you want to explore further, Greek Islands are just around the corner and you will find Antalya, Fethiye, Gocek, Kas, Kalkan etc to the east and Bodrum, Datca, Izmir, Istanbul to the north.
+Marmaris just by itself is enough to explore sailing but if you want to explore further, Greek Islands are just around the corner and you will find Antalya, Fethiye, Gocek, Kas, Kalkan, etc to the east and Bodrum, Datca, Izmir, Istanbul to the north.

 Sailing and Travel Season in Turkey